Revised February 13, 2019; May 21, 2020

 2. There are two reasons for the urgency:

-- Time of death is unpredictable.
+- The time of death is unpredictable.
 Even a young, healthy person may die via an accident or other unforeseeable cause.

 - As we get old, our brains start to degrade and thus our minds will not be able to grasp the Dhamma.